-Is it possible to contribute in a positive way to society and the Earth and still contribute to your paycheck?
+Is it possible to contribute in a positive way to society and the Earth and still make a good profit for stockholders?
 Target, one of the nation's largest retailers, seems to think so.
 The company announced in its 2012 corporate responsibility report that two of its top five priorities are environmental sustainability and responsible sourcing.
-For example, one goal Target set is to ensure that the seafood sold in its stores is 100 percent sustainable (caught without negatively better for your environment.

-Green marketing in action.
+Some SOLO products are made of environmentally preferable materials-Green marketing in action.